Finding the right type of trading for a novice trader is difficult. Johndeo also had a hard time looking for the exact type when he started trading.

 This is an old strategy that almost no one talks about, because most people are focused only on technical analysis.

 Beginners can use this dividend capture strategy easily.
-When a company make their cash dividend announcement, its stock price normally rises because of trading demand. (source)
+When a company makes their cash dividend announcement, its stock price normally rises because of trading demand. (source)

 Beginners can buy the stock one month before its ex-date and sell at the ex-date.
 The strategy is about riding the price move, and then the trader waits to get the dividend.